Good Shepherd (Star Trek: Voyager)

 "Good Shepherd" is the 140th episode of the science fiction television series Star Trek: Voyager.
 It is the 20th episode of the show’s sixth season.
-Set in the Star Trek science fiction universe, a 24th century starship must survive cut-off from the Federation on the other side of the Galaxy with a motley collection of Federation, Maquis, and aliens for crew.
+Set in the Star Trek universe, a 24th century starship must survive while cut-off from the other side of the Galaxy with a motley collection of Federation, Maquis, and alien crew members.

 Captain Janeway goes on an away mission with three troubled crew-members in a shuttle.